Edmund of Abingdon: Veneration

 Less than a year after Edmund's death, miracles were alleged to be wrought at his grave.
 Despite Henry's opposition, he was canonised only six years after his death, in December 1246.
 His feast day is 16 November.
 A few years later, the first chapel dedicated to him, St Edmund's Chapel, was consecrated in Dover by his friend Richard of Chichester, making it the only chapel dedicated to one English saint by another; this small building still stands.

 At Salisbury, a collegiate church founded in 1269 by Bishop de la Wyle was dedicated to Edmund; rebuilt in 1407, the church is now Salisbury Arts Centre.
 An altar in the cathedral is also dedicated to him.

 Today he is remembered in the name of St Edmund Hall, Oxford and St Edmund's College, Cambridge.
-His name is given also to St Edmund's College, Ware; St Edmund's School, Canterbury; St Edmund's School, Hindhead; St Edmund's Catholic School, Portsmouth; St Edmund's Roman Catholic Primary School, Abingdon, Oxfordshire and St Edmund Preparatory High School, Brooklyn, NY.
+His name is given also to St Edmund's College, Ware; St Edmund's School, Canterbury; St Edmund's School, Hindhead; St Edmund's Catholic School, Portsmouth; St Edmund of Abingdon pastoral area of the Roman Catholic Diocese of Clifton; St Edmund's Roman Catholic Primary School, Abingdon, Oxfordshire and St Edmund Preparatory High School, Brooklyn, NY.

 Edmund Rich of Abingdon is remembered in the Church of England with a commemoration on 16 November.

 Relics

 Edmund's body was never translated to Canterbury, because the Benedictine community there resented what they regarded as Edmund's attacks on their independence.
 After his death he was taken back to Pontigny Abbey, where his main relics are now found in a baroque reliquary tomb dating to the 17th century.

 An arm is enshrined in the Chapel of Our Lady of the Assumption at St. Edmund's Retreat on Enders Island off the coast of Mystic, Connecticut.
 The retreat is operated by the Society of the Fathers and Brothers of St. Edmund.

 In 1853, the fibula of Edmund's left leg was presented to St Edmund's College, Ware, by Cardinal Wiseman.
 Many local cures of serious illnesses were attributed to the intercession of St Edmund; one of the earliest of these was of a student who nearly died after a fall in 1871.
-His complete healing led to the accomplishment of a vow to extend the beautiful Pugin chapel with a side chapel to honour the saint.
+His complete healing led to the accomplishment of a vow to extend the Pugin chapel with a side chapel to honour the saint.

-The Islamic silk chasuble, with the main fabric probably made in Al-Andalus, that Edmund had with him at his death remains in a local church, with a stole and maniple.
+The Islamic silk chasuble, with the main fabric probably made in Al-Andalus, that Edmund had with him at his death remains in the museum in Provins, with a stole and maniple.

 Character

 Edmund's life was one of self-sacrifice and devotion to others.
-From boyhood he practised asceticism; such as fasting on Saturdays on bread and water, and wearing a hair shirt.
-After snatching a few hours' sleep, most of the night he spent in prayer and meditation.
+From boyhood he practised asceticism, such as fasting on Saturdays on bread and water, and wearing a hair shirt.
+After a few hours' sleep, he spent most of the night in prayer and meditation.